-A parameter is permitted to include a public or private modifier only if it occurs in the parameter list of a ConstructorImplementation (section 8.3.1).
+A parameter is permitted to include a public, private, or protected modifier only if it occurs in the parameter list of a ConstructorImplementation (section 8.3.1).

 A parameter with a type annotation is considered to be of that type.
 A type annotation for a rest parameter must denote an array type.